conan-io/docs/reference/conanfile/tools/cmake/cmaketoolchain.rst

 and host profiles contain different OS or architecture, it will try to define the following
 variables:

-- ``CMAKE_SYSTEM_NAME``: ``tools.cmake.cmaketoolchain:system_name`` configuration if defined,
+- ``CMAKE_SYSTEM_NAME``: ``tools.cmake.cmaketoolchain:system_name`` configuration if
-  otherwise, it will try to autodetect it.
-This block will consider cross-building if not Apple or Android systems (that is managed by other blocks), and not 64bits to 32bits builds in x86_64, sparc and ppc systems.
+  defined, otherwise, it will try to autodetect it.
+This block will consider cross-building if Android systems (that is managed by other blocks), and not 64bits to 32bits builds in x86_64, sparc and ppc systems.
 - ``CMAKE_SYSTEM_VERSION``: ``tools.cmake.cmaketoolchain:system_version`` conf if defined, otherwise
   ``os.version`` subsetting (host) when defined
 - ``CMAKE_SYSTEM_PROCESSOR``: ``tools.cmake.cmaketoolchain:system_processor`` conf if defined, otherwise